gcostaapps/yupix_challenge/README.md

 ## Troubles in the development

 Altough the user interface wasn't the main focus of this challenge, I wanted to create a custom UI with animations without using many packages.
-This in addition to the short available time that I had caused some issues.
+Besides that, I've decided to use streams instead of Future to have realtime updates in the app but this made harder to do some animations and updates in the app.
+These things in addition to the short available time that I had caused some issues.

 The main issue was not developing the search feature, altough it was simple.
 Besides that, some cubits and services were not tested with unit testing.